Rasmus-Dahlkvist/rock-paper-scissors/README.md

 5. Got several warnings on w3c html validator ( Had the same id in several places )

 ### Bug Fixes
-1. Changed from "/assets/images/wood.webp" to "../images/wood.webp"
+1. Changed from "/assets/images/wood.webp" to "../images/wood.webp" in style.css
-2. Changed font size and margin
+2. Changed font size and margin in media queries in style.css
-3. Add aria-label, type and value to fonticon hand buttons
+3. Added aria-label, type and value to fonticon hand buttons in index.html
-4. Add meta description
+4. Added a simple meta description in index.html
-5. Remove ids and use class instead
+5. Removed the ids and used a class in index.html and style.css

 ### Validator Testing